King-Leb/Gene_Expression/README.md

 # Gene_Expression
- Ussing Machine Learning to predict the type of cancer
+ Using Machine Learning to predict the type of cancer In this project, I try to find a better model to predict the type of cancer using FPKM from the sequenced biological data.
+Data was sourced from NCBI-GEO (GSE68086) and analysis was carried out in a kaggle kernel.